 Moderating a virtual roundtable is never an easy feat.
 With the digital setup, distractions are just one click away.
 For instance, guests could easily open their email or work on a task in another tab.
-As a moderator, the challenge lies in making sure you keep your guests interested and engaged in the discussion.
+As a virtual roundtable moderator, the challenge lies in making sure you keep your guests interested and engaged in the discussion.

 What is the role of a moderator?

 A moderator plays a pivotal role in overseeing, guiding, and managing interactions to ensure that the discussion or activity remains productive and civil.
 The Ortus Club has been hosting executive roundtable discussions and virtual events worldwide for over five years.
-As such, we have had the privilege of working with brilliant, diverse, and reputable moderators who are also thought leaders and subject matter experts.
+As such, we have had the privilege of working with brilliant, diverse, and reputable speakers who are also thought leaders and subject matter experts.

-We share our events’ success with moderators that skillfully guide the flow of our roundtable discussions in the best interest of our guests.
-As moderators, they help us orchestrate each discussion, set the tone of the conversation, and encourage guests to participate by making the circle an open and intimate space.
+We share our events’ success with mediators who skillfully guide the flow of our roundtable discussions in the best interest of our guests.
+They help us orchestrate each discussion, set the tone of the conversation, and encourage guests to participate by making the circle an open and intimate space.

 Best tips to moderate a successful virtual roundtable

-Although each moderator has a different style and approach, one thing is certain: the most discerning qualities of our moderators bring out the best in our guests and make the virtual event constructive and valuable.
+Although each moderator has a different style and approach, one thing is certain: the most discerning qualities bring out the most valuable conversations in our guests and make the virtual event constructive and valuable.

 While moderating may take a lot of skill and practice, it is not rocket science.
-Having learned only from the best moderators at The Ortus Club, we have gathered a few of the best tips to host a successful virtual roundtable session.
+Having learned only from professional and reliable hosts at The Ortus Club, we have gathered a few of the most practical tips to host a successful virtual roundtable session.
 You can learn to do it in time for your next virtual event by observing the following tips: